 Joëlle Pétillot

 How to chronicle silences?
 Perhaps by listening to them.
-The most total silence is the one that awaits us all, few are in a hurry to experience it.
-But an inhabited silence is made of a thousand things, and can also adorn itself, seize, the thoughts it inspires, the roads it opens to the gaze, the music it evokes and the perfumes it carries.
-It is a gift from the world, a privileged dream because in full awakening we drink it, we inhale it, savor it, distill it.
+The most profound silence is the one that awaits us all; few are in a hurry to experience it.
+But a silence imbued with life is made of a thousand things, and can also adorn itself, seize hold of the thoughts it inspires, the paths it opens to our gaze, the music it evokes, and the scents it carries.
+It is a gift from the world, a privileged dream because, fully awake, we drink it in, inhale it, savor it, distill it.
 The "chronicles" were born from this devouring.
-More playful (although), the short films, brief as the title indicates, have taken the gamble of saying far in a few words, playful if possible: depth does not exclude malice.
+More playful (though perhaps not entirely), the short films, brief as the title suggests, have taken on the challenge of saying far and wide in few words, preferably playful ones: depth does not preclude mischief.
 Both are life itself.
-Enjoy reading, living.
+Enjoy this vibrant reading.